The Great Impersonation: $\mathcal{W}$-Solitons as Prototypical Black Hole Microstates: Discussion and Conclusions

 In this paper, we focused on effectively massless modes from a four-dimensional perspective, which requires the Kaluza-Klein momentum $p$ to vanish.
 While modes with $p \neq 0$ are not phenomenologically motivated when $R_\psi$ is small---as they correspond to highly energetic perturbations---we have nevertheless found evidence for the existence of bound states in the $\cW$-soliton.
 A detailed study of their associated normal modes is therefore a worthwhile direction for future work.

 The inclusion of rotation remains another crucial challenge, both technically and phenomenologically, given that most astrophysical black holes carry significant angular momentum.
-Constructing rotating, nonextremal topological solitons in supergravity that remain comparable to black holes has long been difficult, yet recent progress~\cite{Chakraborty:2025ger} suggests that viable rotating generalizations may soon be within reach (see~\cite{Bianchi:2025uis} for recent non-asymptotically flat solutions and \cite{RotatingTS} for asymptotically flat ones).
+Constructing rotating, nonextremal topological solitons in supergravity that remain comparable to black holes has long been difficult, yet recent progress~\cite{Chakraborty:2025ger} suggests that viable rotating generalizations may soon be within reach (see~\cite{Bianchi:2025uis} for recent rotating solutions which asymptote to $S^1$ over a magnetic Melvin universe, and \cite{Heidmann:2025pbb} for rotating asymptotically flat solutions).

 Finally, $\cW$-solitons provide a fertile arena for studying nonlinear dynamics in horizonless microstate geometries.
 Their formation, interaction with matter, potential nonlinear instabilities, and implications for information retrieval are promising avenues toward a deeper understanding of the fundamental nature of classical black holes.